OpenNTI/nti.webhooks/docs/removing_subscriptions.rst

 adapters to be able to configure the security settings for those objects.

-..
-XXX: Remember to revisit these imports.

 .. doctest::

    >>> from employees import Department, Office, ExternalizableEmployee as Employee
    >>> import transaction
-   >>> from nti.webhooks.testing import ZODBFixture
    >>> from nti.webhooks.testing import DoctestTransaction
    >>> from nti.webhooks.testing import mock_delivery_to
    >>> from nti.site.hostpolicy import install_main_application_and_sites